 If your initial SAI looks higher than you expected, don’t assume the calculation is wrong — but do check that you didn’t include retirement accounts in your asset totals or report an outdated household size.
 Both are common over-reporting errors.
 See the what-counts-as-assets guide and the step-by-step walkthrough for the most common mistakes.

-The SAR is a comprehensive summary of every data point on your FAFSA, plus the calculated SAI.
-It’s the document schools use to verify what you reported.
-The SAR includes:
+The Submission Summary is a comprehensive summary of every data point on your FAFSA, plus the calculated SAI.
+It’s the student-facing version of the record your schools receive.
+It includes:

 • All demographic and contact information